peterwade153/social-meta/README.md

 5. Create a `.env` file from the `.env.sample` file.

-6. Replace the variables in the sample file with the actual variables, such the database credentials and secret key.
+6. Replace the variables in the sample file with the actual variables, such the database credentials, secret key etc.

 7. Run migrations
    ```